 I want the jewellery to be like a ribbon on a woman’s finger… Gabrielle Chanel.

-With soft spirals and exquisite volumes, the Ruban necklace is a unique creations with a distinctive couture feel.
+With soft spirals and exquisite volumes, the Ruban necklace is a unique creation with a distinctive couture feel.
 It unites black and white diamonds, reinterpreting the iconic contrast that was so dear to Mademoiselle Chanel.

 Elegance is the line.
 Gabrielle Chanel